haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 What is the l-RMSD of the best model of the top cluster?
 What about the second and third clusters?
 Which of them is the best one?
 </a>

+Let us now focus on the conformation of the glycan itself.

-<a class="prompt prompt-question">Did the glycan conformation improve thanks to the refinement in any of the selected models?</a>
+<a class="prompt prompt-question">Did the flexible refinement improved the glycan conformation?</a>

 To address this question you can use the standard align command, focusing on chain B: